 If you are a health professional who believes that a young person under your care would benefit from this program, a referral can be made using the referral form.
 The referral pathway has been created to help outline how the referral process will work.

-If you or a child under your care is eligible for the FEED program and would like to express your interest to participate in the next available program, please complete the Expression of Interest form.
+If a child under your care is suitable for the FEED program and you would like to express your interest to participate in the next available program, please complete the Expression of Interest form.

-Supported by the ACT Government under the ACT Health Promotion Grants Program.
+Development and pilot of the FEED program was supported by the ACT Government under the ACT Health Promotion Grants Program.
+Deed Date: 2023/24 – 2025/26

 Type on the line above then press the Enter/Return key to submit a new search query